Am I Mediocre? The Truth Most People Don’t Want to Face

 Here is where the truth becomes more useful:

-Most people who feel “mediocre” are not fixed in mediocrity.
+Most people who feel “mediocre” are not stuck in mediocrity.

-They are moving through cycles of three states:
+They’re moving through a cycle of three states:

 1. Intention